 International students on a student visa are not permitted to work off-campus.

-While the department does not specify the number of vacation days permitted, it is understood that students demonstrating quality performance may arrange with their faculty advisor for time off.
-It is the responsibility of the student to plan all leaves and vacations with his/her faculty advisor.
+While the department does not specify the number of vacation days permitted, it is understood that students demonstrating quality performance may arrange with their thesis advisor for time off.
+It is the responsibility of the student to plan all leaves and vacations with his/her thesis advisor.
 Leave necessary for presentation of research work, a job interview, etc., should also be planned in advance.
-Any absences not planned in advance may not be compensated for if the student is funded through departmental projects.
+Any absences not approved in advance by the thesis advisor may not be compensated for if the student is funded through a sponsored project.
+As a general guideline, research assistants should be allowed at least 2 weeks of vacation each year if they are achieving satisfactory progress on their project.
+If the thesis advisor does not allow this time off, the student may appeal to the director of graduate studies and/or the department chair.
 If on the Tuition Benefit program, check with the payroll secretary that unpaid leave does not drop earnings below the amount necessary to qualify.

-See 2.4 Leave of Absence or Vacation Semester for information on taking a leave of absence or a vacation semester.
+See section 3.4 Leave of Absence or Vacation Semester (Full Semester) for information on taking a leave of absence or a vacation semester.